renanarimon/renanarimon/README.md

 ### Hi there I'm renana 👋
+- Software developer at P.V.I.
-- 🌱 Third year student in Computer Science majoring in Data Science and AI
+- 🌱 B.Sc in Computer Science majoring in Data Science and AI
 - :school: Ariel University

 ## ✉️ Find me on: